Drinking Habits That Age Your Brain Faster, Say Experts

 "This becomes obvious you're your cognitive functions are impaired, and your personality changes," he adds.
 "The toxic effects of alcohol will also damage your other organs, like your liver and heart."

 Rather than going hard, go easy with one glass of red wine during a social gathering.
-This will give you the calmness you're seeking without damage to your brain.
+This will give you te calmness you're seeking without damage to your brain.

 Drinking beverages high in sugar

-"As the disease can cause a restriction of blood vessels, reducing the amount of blood flow to the brain," she continues.
+"As the disease can cause a restriction of blood vessels, reducing the amount of blood flow to the brain," says Tomaino.

 Giving up sugar is a difficult feat, but you can take baby steps by replacing your go-to sodas, juices, teas, and slushies with unsweetened varieties.
-Or, Tomaino says to dilute sweet drinks with water or gradually reduce the amount of sugar that you add on your own.
+Tomaino also suggests diluting sweet drinks with water or gradually reduce the amount of sugar that you add on your own.

 Not drinking enough water